 If you have been denied disability benefits for amputations, it may be because you do not meet the Blue Book definition of a disability for amputations and you may not have established that your amputation keeps you from doing any work.
 In some cases, it is assumed you can do some sedentary work, even if you have lost a limb.

-You may also be able to seek a medical-vocational allowance if your amputation prevents you from working due to the severity of the amputation.
+Your claim may also be approved if your amputation prevents you from working due to the severity of the amputation.
 If the amputation was caused by an underlying condition, you may be able to secure benefits for that underlying condition.
 The law office of Lisa M. Ritacco can review the details of your medical case and your disability claim to determine what steps you may be able to take to secure benefits.
 Contact the law office of Lisa M. Ritacco today for a consultation.

 Eligibility for Amputee Disability Benefits

-If you are able to walk with a cane and prosthetic, you may not qualify for disability benefits.
+If you are able to walk with a single cane and prosthetic, you may not qualify for disability benefits based on the amputation alone.
 Similarly, if you lose your arm below the elbow, you may not qualify for disability.
 This is the case unless you can prove your “functional capacity” has been reduced so you cannot work or cannot find any work with your level of experience, age and education.